-The most significant housing issues in Billings include housing cost burden, the availability of affordable housing, and equal opportunity in homeownership for minority households.
+According to the City's most recent Consolidated Plan, the most significant housing issues in Billings include housing cost burden, the availability of affordable housing, and equal opportunity in homeownership for minority households.

-- Housing Cost Burden: Over 80% of low-income households have been paying more than 30-50% of their income for housing costs.
+- Housing Cost Burden: Over 80% of low-income households have been paying 30-50% or more of their income for housing costs.
 Minorities are disproportionately impacted by housing cost burden including Black / African American, Asian, Native American, and Hispanic families. - Affordable Housing Availability: Housing affordability and availability are the most significant factors in limiting housing choice for both renters and homeowners.
-While there are an adequate number of housing units in Billings to accommodate the population, there is a housing deficit of over 4,700 units for households with incomes less than 30% of the AMI.
-According to HomeFront, the local public housing authority and formerly the Housing Authority of Billings, there were also over 5,500 households on waiting lists for public housing.
-Over 2,000 people were waiting for single-person housing. - Homeownership and Opportunity: Racial and ethnic minorities have a lower homeownership rate than the White population (67%) in Billings.
+While there are an adequate number of housing units in Billings to accommodate the population, there is a housing deficit of over 4,700 units for households with incomes less than 30% of the AMI. - Homeownership and Opportunity: Racial and ethnic minorities have a lower homeownership rate than the White population (67%) in Billings.
 The Black cohort has the lowest homeownership rate at 16% followed by Native Americans at 31%.
-Thirty-three percent of the Hispanic cohort are homeowners.
+Thirty-three percent of the Hispanic cohort are homeowners. - Crime Prevention: Violent and property crime continues to be significant in Billings and have been higher than national rates for several years.
+Violent crime in Billings was measured at 23.9 per 100,000 people, which is 1.2 points higher than the US average of 22.7 per 100,000 people.
+Similarly, property crime in Billings has been measured at 68.1 per 100,000 people compared to 35.4 per 100,000 across the nation ([Bestplaces.net](http://Bestplaces.net)).

-The City's goals are to: create, preserve, and expand affordable housing options; promote neighborhood revitalization through foreclosure program; to impact poverty; and to prepare for, respond to, and prevent the coronavirus.
+The City's goals are to: create, preserve, and expand affordable housing options; promote neighborhood revitalization through foreclosure program; to impact poverty; to prepare for, respond to, and prevent the coronavirus; and to implement Crime Prevention Through Environmental Design activities in low-income neighborhood parks.
 Outside of pandemic-impact projects and activities, the City will continue to offer programs on a citywide basis to ensure equal opportunity in all Billings neighborhoods: